ethersphere/bee-docs/docs/access-the-swarm/pinning.md

 :::

 #### Pinning Already Uploaded Content
 The previous example showed how we can pin content upon upload.
-It is also possible to pin content that is already uploaded.
+It is also possible to pin content that is already uploaded and present in the swarm.

 To do so, we can send a `POST` request including the swarm reference to the files pinning endpoint.